 The irony with my plans is that I suck with directions.
 God help me as a traveler.

 Surprisingly, fear of language barriers falls a lot lower on my list of worries.
 Why isn’t it more of a concern?
 Well, after going to Spain and China, I’ve noticed you can get by in many places with basic English knowledge.
-That probably won’t always going to be the case in some of the places I want to visit, which is a bit scary to think about, but it still brings me some comfort.
+That probably won’t always be the case in some of the places I want to visit, which is a bit scary to think about, but it still brings me some comfort.
 Plus, I have technology that can do translations and the ability to perform charades, if need be.
 Not to mention, VIPKID has taught me top-of-the-line TPR!!!

 I’ve put together a travel budget that includes my total income and what percentage I should hold, spend, save.
 I’m doing my best to protect myself from financial discord.
-My goal is not add any debt during my travels.
+My goal is not to add any debt during my travels.
 When I view things through a purely financial lens, I become anxious and feel tempted to cancel the trip altogether.
 It was for very specific reasons that I decided I must push forward and make this happen now.

 Believe it or not, I don’t like flying all that much.
 I can do it but I have an uneasy feeling about it.
-Interestingly enough, I was mostly fine with flying my whole life and things only went down hill for me after this scenario….
-Why do I do these things to myself?
+Interestingly enough, I was mostly fine with flying my whole life and things only went downhill for me after this scenario… Why do I do these things to myself?
 I really prefer to fly with someone else and I’m a bit anxious to be doing so much air travel all on my own.

 Risk & Failure

 If I really wanted to, I could make a long list of things of all the little things that can go wrong.
 Sickness, theft, physical harm, the list goes on and on.
 While I think it is important to be mindful of these things (purchase travel insurance!!!!)
 I don’t think it should stop you from doing something you want to do.
-My family is worried about me going on my own but I am big advocate of living your life to the fullest and I don’t think you can do that while living in fear.
+My family is worried about me going on my own but I am a big advocate of living your life to the fullest and I don’t think you can do that while living in fear.

 Overcoming Your Fears

 They say the best way to face your fears is to stare them in the face.
-I am tackling mine head on by doing just that.
+I am tackling mine head-on by doing just that.
 If I think too much into it, I’ll give myself a panic attack before I even leave the USA.
 Breathe, Rocky, breathe.
 Everything will be fine.
 Take things one day at a time.